wtakuma/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Wisdom Takumah is a PhD Candidate in Economics at Emory University.
-Prior to joining Emory University, he earned  masters degree in Data Science and Economics both at South Dakota State University.
-He also worked as a
+I am a PhD Candidate in Economics at Emory University.
+Prior to joining Emory University, I earned double master degree in Data Science and Economics at South Dakota State University.
+I have worked as a
 Research Assistant at United Nations University- World Institute for Development and Economic Research (UNU-WIDER) at University of Ghana.
-His research interests are in the areas of Empirical macroeconomics, Time Series econometrics and Machine learning applications to macroeconomics.
+My research interests includes Empirical macroeconomics, Time Series Analysis and Machine Learning applications to Macroeconomics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/mycv.pdf" "newtab" >}}resumé{{< /staticref >}}.